Module 13: Medieval Theology

 Review Quiz

 This section is a link to a review quiz to test your understanding of the objective material for Module 13.
-By clicking the link, you will access a series of questions, in random order.
+By clicking the banner, you will be taken to a series of questions, in random order.
 Answer each question and then push the Submit button to check your answers.
 Every question must be answered before you can submit the quiz.
 At the end, you will be shown your score for the entire quiz.
 The quiz will be different each time, so feel free to take it more than once.
-Click the Thumbnail picture to begin the quiz.
+Click the banner to begin the quiz.

 Review Quiz for Module 13